Mamiya RB67 Shout-Outs and One Reader's Motorcycle Quandary

 My recent post about the Mamiya RZ33 - Mamiya’s latest take on medium-format DSLRs - was followed by an unusually high volume of comments that can be boiled down to several key categories and a sidebar conversation with "euroblade," a reader who’s tearing his or her kishkas out trying to choose between the RZ33 and a BMW R100RT motorcycle, which cost about the same but satisfy opposing needs.
 (Feel free to cast your vote folks: the RZ33 or the motorcycle?
 And we expect spirited, lively debate on this one!)

-The most-asked question about the RZ33 was “How much is it?” followed by a chastising for not including this important piece of information in the original text.
+The most-asked question about the RZ33 was “How much is it?’” followed by a chastising for not including this important piece of information in the original text.
 There are several reasons we refrain from printing selling prices, mostly because prices change frequently, and updating older blog and newsletter posts would be a monumental task.
-What we do instead is hyperlink the product name (and product photographs) to the B&H product page, which displays the current selling price—including rebates.
-And for the record, the Mamiya RZ33 has a selling price that is neck-and-neck with the price of the BMW R100RT.
+What we do instead is hyperlink the product name (and product photographs) to the B&H product page, which displays the current selling price - including rebates.
+And for the record, the Mamiya RZ33 has a selling price of $17,990, which is neck-to-neck with the price of the BMW R100RT.

-As for converting the RB for digital capture, RBs can be adapted for use with Mamiya DM-series digital backs via the use of an RB adapter, which means RB diehards can have their cake and eat it too, plus the cost of the RB Adapter.
-Mamiya DM-series digital backs, which can also be coupled to Mamiya's 645AFD, 645AFDII, 645AFDIII, & 645DF, RZ67 and most 4 x 5 view cameras, are available in the following sensor sizes: 22 megapixels, and 56 megapixels.
+As for converting the RB for digital capture, RBs can be adapted for use with Mamiya DM-series digital backs via the use of an RB adapter, which means RB diehards can have their cake and eat it for as little as $7,995 plus the cost of the RB Adapter.
+Mamiya DM-series digital backs, which can also be coupled to Mamiya's 645AFD, 645AFDII, 645AFDIII, & 645DF, RZ67 and most 4 x 5 view cameras, are available in the following sensor sizes - 22-megapixels, 28-megapixels, 33-megapixels, and 56-megapixels.
 Caballeros... inicia su laptops!

 The last category of feedback has to do with a topic that's nearly as retro as the Mamiya RB, i.e., crop factors.
 I thought I'd finally heard the last of these discussions since most shooters now readily accept the fact if you shoot with lenses designed for a specific format using a camera with a smaller-format sensor, you're going to have a crop factor.
 This was a bigger deal before camera manufacturers began producing shorter focal length optics optimized for the smaller APS-C and 4/3 imaging formats.
 Medium-format DSLR manufacturers made fewer similar moves and never to the extent of "35mm" DSLR manufacturers.